 “If it’s not documented, it does not exist”.

 And the 2nd rule,

-“Whatever you document, is what counts”.
+“Whatever your document, is what counts”.

-"So word of Advice.
+"So word of advice.

 DOCUMENT THE WAY YOU WANT IT TO WORK!"